EQ of Wealth Reading List

 My small section of the universe is creating a culture where families are closer, legacies are stronger, and the world is better.

 That’s the EQ of Wealth.
-It’s work based on everything I know and have learned, and it's informed and inspired by a lot of work that’s already out there!
+It’s work based on everything I know and have learned, and it's informed and inspired by THE TRAILBLAZING WORK OF OTHERS.

 There are lots of books in existence about the IQ of Wealth, which is any book about financial literacy or decision-making about money.
 The EQ of Wealth is relational — whether that be in relationship with ourselves or in relationship with others — and therefore, many of the below books are focused on relationships.